pytorch/PiPPy/examples/inference/README.md

 **Define a function such as run_master() and add the followings to it.**

 We use a HuggingFace T5 model as the running example here.
+The `HF_inference.py` also support HF OPT which is encoder only model as well.
+Make sure to specifiy the model name as follows ` python HF_inference.py --model_name "facebook/opt-2.7b" `

 * Load your model normally on CPU